-Part VIII1 Chapter I Division of Applications for Design Registration1 1.
-Outline Requirements for division of an application for design registration 4.
-Handling of new applications for design registration that do not comply with the requirements for division Documents to be submitted when requesting application of the provisions on exception to lack of novelty of design or filing a priority claim under the Paris Convention, etc. for a new application for design registration resulting from division Chapter II Conversion of Application1 Outline 3.
-Examples of cases that are not found to be a legitimate procedure for conversion of an application for design registration registration into an application requesting design registration for part of an 5.
-Handling of new applications for design registration that do not comply with the requirements for conversion exception to lack of novelty of design or filing a priority claim under the Paris Convention, etc. for a new application for design registration resulting from conversion3 Chapter III Special Provisions on Conversion of Application Concerning International Applications under the Patent Cooperation Treaty1 Handling of special provisions on conversion of application concerning international applications under the Patent Cooperation Treaty Chapter IV New Application for Amended Design1 1.
-Outline Requirements for a new application for design registration for an amended design for which a ruling dismissing an amendment has been made Relevant Provisions1
+Part VIII1 Chapter I Division of Applications for Design Registration Requirements for division of an application for design registration 4.
+Handling of new applications for design registration that do not comply with the requirements for division Documents to be submitted when requesting application of the provisions on exception to lack of novelty of design or filing a priority claim under the Paris Convention, etc. for a new application for design registration resulting from division Chapter II Conversion of Application 2.
+Requirements for conversion into an application for design registration1 3.
+Examples of cases that are not found to be a legitimate procedure for conversion of an application for design registration Conversion of a patent application or an application for utility model registration into an application requesting design registration for part of an article, etc. 5.
+Handling of new applications for design registration that do not comply with the requirements for conversion Documents to be submitted when requesting application of the provisions on exception to lack of novelty of design or filing a priority claim under the Paris Convention, etc. for a new application for design registration resulting from conversion Chapter III Special Provisions on Conversion of Application Concerning International Applications under the Patent Cooperation Treaty Handling of special provisions on conversion of application concerning international applications under the Patent Cooperation Treaty 1.
+Outline 2.
+Requirements for a new application for design registration for an amended design for which a ruling dismissing an amendment has been made